-Notice to our customers: As of January 1, 2017 the Regulatory Charge has changed for all customers and electricity rates have changed for customers on the RPP.
-The total monthly bill for a typical residential customer consuming 750 kWh per month increased by approximately $0.82 or 0.65% per month, prior to taxes and the 8% Provincial Rebate.
+Notice to our customers: As of May 1, 2017 the Regulatory Charge has changed for all customers and electricity rates have changed for customers on the RPP.
+The total monthly bill for a typical residential customer consuming 750 kWh per month decreased by approximately $12.18 or 9.0% per month, prior to taxes and the 8% Provincial Rebate.

 |Off-Peak (7 pm to 7 am and all day weekends and holidays)||$0.077/kWh|